ISACA Call for Speakers Process

 Speaker Expense Reimbursement

 ISACA is a not-for-profit organization serving the IT assurance, information security management and IT governance communities.
 Most speakers and their companies recognize the importance of being part of ISACA’s educational events and embrace a philanthropic spirit by funding travel and lodgings.
 ISACA education events provide speakers the opportunity to demonstrate their expertise, knowledge and experience, as well as to network with constituents for business development purposes.
-In appreciation for all the hard work and effort, ISACA offers a full complimentary conference registration (not including workshops) to all speakers.
+In appreciation for all the hard work and effort, ISACA offers speakers one (1) complimentary registration for the conference per session.
+Complimentary registration is not transferable or able to be used as a credit.
+(Registration for the pre- and post-workshops are not included) If multiple speakers are presenting, ISACA offers one (1) additional complimentary conference registration if presentation materials are submitted by deadlines outlined in the speaker agreement.
 In addition, ISACA recognizes speakers and their companies as “conference supporters” in conference literature distributed to delegates.